Bring Storybook components into Figma4 min read

 Maintaining both design libraries and component libraries in code is a massive task, and we’re one step closer to automating it completely.

-Become a beta tester and help us perfect the solution
+Help us perfect the solution

 We’re working hard to replace the handoff process with a seamless, continuous flow between designers and developers.
 We’re committed to tailoring our product to each of your unique needs and use cases.

 Ready to be a part of the conversation?
-Questions or comments about the beta version?